dmcglinn/quant_methods/syllabus.md

 **_Class time_** - Our time in class will be used primarily for 1) learning new quantitative methods, 2) working on exercises, 3) presenting to the rest of the class, and 4) developing student projects.

+**_Assignments_** - Most weeks during the first half of the semester there will be a homework assignment associated with the content learned in lecture.
+Your code and a written explanation of your solution are required.
+Although I encourage collaboration on code development, your explanation of your solution should be written in your own words.
+The assignment should be submitted via email to mcglinndj@cofc.edu with the subject line: Programming Assignment X, where X is the number of the assignment.
+One problem from each assignment (selected at my discretion after the assignments have been submitted) will receive a thorough code review and a detailed grade.
+Other problems will be graded as follows:

+* Produces the correct answer using the requested approach: 100%
+* Generally uses the right approach, but a minor mistake results in an incorrect
+  answer: 90%
+* Attempts to solve the problem and makes some progress using the core concept:
+  50%
+* Answer demonstrates a lack of understanding of the core concept: 0%

+Late assignments will be docked 20% and will not be accepted after Sunday Night at 11:59 pm Eastern Time except in cases of genuine emergencies that can be documented by the student or in cases where this has been discussed and approved in advance.
+This policy is based on the idea that in order to learn how to program well students should be programming at least every other day.
+Time has been allotted in class for working on assignments and you are expected to work on them outside of class.
+It is intended that you should have finished as much of the assignment as you can based on what we have covered in class by the following class period.
+Therefore, even if something unexpected happens at the last minute you should already be close to done with the assignment.
+It also allows me to provide rapid feedback by returning assignments quickly, which is crucial to learning.

+Final grades will be assigned based on the following scale:

+- **A 93-100**
+- **A- 90-92**
+- **B+ 87-89**
+- **B 83-86**
+- **B- 80-82**
+- **C+ 77-79**
+- **C 73-76**
+- **C- 70-72**
+- **D+ 67-69**
+- **D 60-66**
+- **F \<60**

 **_Students with Disabilities and Special Needs_** - The College will make reasonable accommodations for persons with documented disabilities.
 If you have